 Feedback from Junior resident doctors: Following questions were discussed...

 Do you think Phase I should be of long duration?

-What is the good time for learning pathology?

-What is the good time for learning microbiology?

-What is the good time for learning pharmacology?

-What is the good time for learning forensic medicine?

-What is the good time for learning ENT and ophthalmology?

-What is the good time for learning for community medicine?
+What is the good time for learning pathology/ microbiology/ pharmacology/ forensic medicine/ ENT/ ophthalmology/ community medicine?

 We got following feedback: 1.
 It would be better if Phase I is of longer duration as it will give enough time to study basic subjects.
 2. Classes for pathology should start in phase I along with basic subjects for better understanding of disease process.
 3. Present 2 year time interval between forensic medicine and start of the internship should be reduced and preferably forensic medicine should be taught in phase III to avoid fading away of medicolegal knowledge.
 4. Community medicine should be taught during internship as it will be easier to learn it by direct interaction with community.